bizkite-co/getretirementtaxanalyzer.com/docs/financial-product-market-comparison.md

-My continued research into potential competitors like Holistiplan, Equisoft/plan, Salesforce Financial Services Cloud, BlackRock iRetire, MaxiFi, ProjectionLab, and Pontera suggests that none of them explicitly offer the comprehensive 30+ year spend-down table that Roadmap is designed to produce.
+My continued research into potential competitors like Holistiplan, Equisoft/plan, Salesforce Financial Services Cloud, BlackRock iRetire, MaxiFi, ProjectionLab, and Pontera suggests that none of them explicitly offer the comprehensive 30+ year spend-down table that The Roadmap is designed to produce.
 This table, with its detailed breakdown of tax-qualified assets, RMDs, non-tax-qualified assets, SSI, and passive income, appears to be a distinctive feature.